Daily Prayers and Meditation

 Everyone is welcome to come to any of these chanted prayers with meditations free of charge.

 Our primary daily practice is Heart Jewel, combined with meditations on the stages of the path (Lamrim) and Mahamudra.
 We also have weekly Wishfulfilling Jewel with tsog offerings (food), and bi-monthly Offering to the Spiritual Guide with such offerings.
-In addition, we do some prayers on a monthly basis, such as Tara Puja (chanted prayers), Prayers for the Deceased (Powa – Transference of Consciousness), and Long Protector Puja (Kangso or Melodious Drum).
+In addition, we do some prayers on a monthly basis, such as Tara Puja (chanted prayers), Prayers for the Deceased (Powa – Transference of Consciousness), and Melodious Drum (Kangso).

 Use the tabs at the top to find out more.
 Join us anytime.